chiffa/BioFlow/dev_decision_log.md

     - Inner configs that has only anything to do with the project structure and implementation

  - remove the memoization of individual pairs during the flow withing the group computation

+ - Make methods running large systems of procedures to being dictionary-driven

 ## Major refactoring suggestions: